CloudVE/cloudbridge/docs/topics/launch.rst

     net.cidr_block  # '10.0.0.0/16'
     sn = net.create_subnet('10.0.0.1/27', "CloudBridge-subnet")

+Note that it may be necessary to also create a route for this new network.
+If that's the case, take a look at the
+`Getting Started <../getting_started.html>`_ document for an example.

 Retrieve an existing private network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you already have existing networks, we can simply reuse an existing one: